Tbrennan6/IcelandicNow/docs/04_meeting_people/02_introduction_to_declension.md

 title: Introduction to Declension
 ---

 Now that you have a basic understanding of conjugation, it is time to learn some basics of declension.
 Declension is the inflection of nominals, such as nouns.
-For native English speakers, understanding how declension works is often cited as the hardest aspect of Icelandic grammar to master since there is not a great modern English example or phenomenon to compare it to.
-As a result, English speakers often quickly feel overwhelmed and have difficulty distinguishing when they should use one form of a word in Icelandic versus when they should be using another.
+For native English speakers, understanding how declension works is often cited as the hardest aspect of Icelandic grammar to master, since there is no clear modern English example or phenomenon to compare it to.
+As a result, English speakers often quickly feel overwhelmed and have difficulty distinguishing when to use one form of a word in Icelandic versus another.

 ### Pronouns
 The best way to illustrate declension in English is by using pronouns.
 Consider the following two sentences.